jweastman/BioRAG-AI-Template/README.md

 The necessary packages and versions can be found in the requirements.txt file.
 Ensure these packages are installed in a custom Domino Environment.
 Please find the docker instructions below:

 Step 1
-Create a custom environment on Domino with a base environment of Domino Standard Environment pyxx Rxx
+Create a custom environment on Domino with a base environment of Domino Standard Environment Pyxx Rxx

 Step 2
 Under dockerfile instructions use the instructions provided below to install the python packages into the environment.